PySimpleSQL/pysimplesql/README.md

 db.update_controls()
 ```

-As you can see, there is a lot of power in the auto functionality of PySimpleSQL, and you should take advantage of it any time you can.
+As you can see, there is a lot of power in the auto functionality of pysimplesql, and you should take advantage of it any time you can.
 Only very specific cases need to reach this lower level of manual configuration and mapping!

 # BREAKDOWN OF ADVANCED FUNCTIONALITY
-PySimpleSQL does much more than just bridge the gap between PySimpleGUI™ and Sqlite databases!
-In full, PySimpleSQL contains:
+**pysimplesql** does much more than just bridge the gap between PySimpleGUI™ and Sqlite databases!
+In full, **pysimplesql** contains:
 * Convenience functions for simplifying PySimpleGUI™ layout code
 * Control binding between PySimpleGUI™ controls and Sqlite database fields
 * Automatic requerying of related tables